 Tagging by people can be helpful when looking at internal processes.

-Whatever software or process you’re using to organize your onboarding projects, you’re most-likely already organizing projects by project manager.
+Whatever software or process you use to organize your onboarding projects, you’re most likely already organizing projects by the project manager.
 But that doesn’t mean they’re the only internal person involved in the onboarding project.

-Tagging by internal people can especially be helpful for identifying bottlenecks during the sales-to-onboarding handoff.
+Tagging by internal people can especially help identify bottlenecks during the sales-to-onboarding handoff

 Here’s who you could tag by: